WILDFLOWER HOME PAGE SEARCH BY PLANT NAME TREES CONTACT US

 angustifolia (Russian Olive) Elaeagnaceae (Oleaster Family) Foothills, montane.

 Streamsides, disturbed areas, fields.
 Late spring/early summer.
 Russian Olive, no relation to Olive trees, is a widely spread non-native species that often chokes out native plants -- especially along streams.
 But it is a handsome 25-50 foot tall tree with silvery green foliage, a super abundance of redolent yellow flowers, and so much gray/green fruit that branches droop until birds gorge themselves and unburden the branches.
-The photograph at left shows the silvery green leaves almost masked by the enormous quantity of fruit.
-"Elaeo" is Greek for "olive" and "agnos" for "chaste".
-"Angustifolia" is Latin for "narrow leaved".
-Linnaeus described this plant from Eurasia in his 1753 Species Plantarum. |
+The photograph at left shows the silvery green leaves dotted with numerous white clusters of fruit.
+"Elaeo" is Greek for "olive" and "agnos" for "chaste" (since the fruits are not humanly edible).
+"Angustifolia" is Latin for "narrow-leaved".
+Linnaeus described this plant from Eurasian collections in his 1753 Species Plantarum. |

 |